 The risk committee meets at least five times yearly.

 Compensation committee

-The board of directors has appointed a compensation committee which shall comprise at least three directors.
-In addition, the board of directors appoints one representative for the employees.
+The board of directors comprises at least three directors and a representative for the employees.
 The board chair is a permanent member of the committee and also chairs the committee.
-The committee members are appointed by the board of directors for two years at a time.